 The District Mission and District Priorities for Sustained Excellence and Goals were considered in addition to the State Priorities for the development of the LCAP.
-School sites had developed their Western Association of Schools and Colleges (WASC) interim reports plans in 2020-2021, which are aligned to the LCAP.
-School Plans for Student Achievement (SPSA) were updated at each school and Board-approved in May 2022.
+School sites developed their Western Association of Schools and Colleges (WASC) reports plans in the fall of 2022, which are aligned to the LCAP, and had successful accreditation visits in February 2023.
+School Plans for Student Achievement (SPSA) were updated at each school and Board-approved in May 2023.
 The 2021-2024 SPSAs are closely aligned to the 2021-2024 LCAP.
-All five schools are currently developing updates to their WASC plans in preparation for accreditation visits in spring 2023.
-The WASC plans will be aligned to the 2021-2024 SPSAs and LCAP.